pachyderm/pachyderm/doc/docs/master/enterprise/auth/index.md

-Pachyderm Access Controls enable you to log in to Pachyderm with a user configured in a third-party identity management platform and operate as that user with the data store in Pachyderm.
+Pachyderm Access Controls enable you to log in to Pachyderm with a user configured in a third-party identity management platform and operate as that user with the data stored in Pachyderm.
 Pachyderm supports the following identity providers with the specified authentication protocols: